 Grenada.
 Koppers Inc., together with various co-defendants (including Beazer East), has been named as a defendant in five toxic tort lawsuits in state court in Mississippi and in 96 toxic tort lawsuits in federal court in Mississippi arising from the operation of the Grenada facility.
 The complaints allege that plaintiffs were exposed to harmful levels of various toxic chemicals, including creosote, pentachlorophenol and dioxin, as a result of soil, surface water and groundwater contamination and air emissions from the Grenada facility and, in four of the five state court cases, from an adjacent manufacturing facility operated by Heatcraft, Inc. In the state court actions, which currently include a total of approximately 225 plaintiffs, each plaintiff seeks compensatory damages from the defendants of at least \$5.0 million for each of seven counts and punitive damages of at least \$10.0 million for each of three counts.
 Certain plaintiffs also seek damages for trespass and private nuisance in unspecified amounts together with injunctive relief.
 The Mississippi Supreme Court granted Koppers Inc.'s motions to transfer venue in four of the five state court cases to Grenada County, Mississippi (the fifth case was already filed in Grenada County) and to sever the claims of the plaintiffs.
 All of the state court cases which were not originally filed in Grenada County are in the process of being transferred to Grenada County, the stay of discovery in such cases is expected to be lifted.
-In addition, on December 14, 2005 the court in one of the state court cases granted defendants' motion to sever, the claims of 95 plaintiffs in the Case without prejudice to their right to re-file their complaints.
-The claims of the 12 plaintiffs whose claims were not dismissed are still pending in the Beck case.
+In addition, on December 14, 2005 the court in one of the state court cases granted defendants' motion to sever, the claims of 95 plaintiffs in the Case referred to as the "Beck" case.
+Pursuant to an order granting defendants' motion to sever, the court dismissed the claims of 98 plaintiffs in the Beck case.
 In